-Withdrawing money from a cash machine at a bank or Post Office in the UK is usually free.
+Taking out money from a cash machine at a bank, building society or Post Office in the UK is usually free.

-- Private cash machines, such as those found inside shops, will charge but will ask you to agree the fee before you withdraw your cash
+Private cash machines, such as those found inside shops, may charge you but will ask you to agree the fee before you take out cash.

 How to choose a basic bank account

-Things you might want to check before opening a basic bank account:
+Before you open a fee-free basic bank account:

-- Find out if there’s a local branch where you can pay in money and check your account
+- Find out if there is a local branch of your bank or building society, or a Post Office, where you can pay in money and check your account

-- Check if there’s a buffer zone that lets you take out a small amount like £10, even when your account balance is low so you can still get money using a cash machine.
+- Check if there a buffer zone that lets you take out a small amount, say £10, even when your account balance is low so you can still get money using a cash machine

-- If you already have an account with the same bank and you owe money on it (for example you’re overdrawn), they may use money in your new account to pay off what you owe on your old account.
-For this reason, it might make sense to open your new account with a different bank, building society or credit union
+- If you already have an account with the same bank or building society and you owe money on it (for example you’re overdrawn), could they use money in your fee-free basic bank account to pay off what you owe on your old account?
+If this is the case, it might make sense to open your fee-free basic bank account with a different bank or building society.